7 Must-Know Rules for Carrying Liquids on a Plane

 If you want to bring liquids that exceed the 3.4-ounce limit, freezing them can be an option.
 When liquids are frozen solid, the TSA often allows them through security with fewer restrictions.

 It’s essential to ensure the liquids remain completely frozen when you pass through security.
-They could be subject to the usual liquid rules if they start to melt.
+If they start to melt, they could be subject to the usual liquid rules.

 Freezing liquids can be beneficial for baby formula, juice, or medication.
 Remember that TSA officers have the final say on whether an item is allowed.